soundpress/RulesOfNYC/docs/c34/index.rst

 *§ 1-09 Registration Fees.* ::

-Pursuant to Section 3-213(e) of the Lobbying Law, statements of registration must be accompanied by (1) a fee of $150 for the first statement of registration and (2) a fee of $50 for each additional statement of registration.
+Pursuant to § 3-213(e) of the Lobbying Law, statements of registration must be accompanied by (1) a fee of $150 for the first statement of registration and (2) a fee of $50 for each additional statement of registration.